Civil society campaign: Social media

 Social media can take many different forms, including Internet forums, weblogs, social blogs, wikis, podcasts, pictures and video.
 The use of social media by groups as a form of grassroots mobilization in which likeminded individuals are recruited in an effort to carry out a campaign is also an important element to address.
 This was tested in a research paper title "Does Social Media Promote Civic Activism?
 A Field Experiment with a Civic Campaign " in which the authors examined a case in Bulgaria with Facebook users that aimed to recruit individuals for an environment focused movement.
 After conducting their study, the authors find that social media campaigns calling for action about specific issues are most appealing to individuals who are passionate or interested in the issue, rather than those who show little to no interest.

-Social media provides awareness to channels that aren't normally followed to raise awarness on these issues, ranging from social to political the platform is able to reach widespread audiences and is able to target various demographics effectively to gain participation in discussion and or movements of importance.
+Social media provides awareness to channels that aren't normally followed to raise awareness on these issues, ranging from social to political the platform is able to reach widespread audiences and is able to target various demographics effectively to gain participation in discussion and or movements of importance.